MSU-Libraries/catalog/docs/harvesting-and-importing.md

 ### FOLIO

 <!-- markdownlint-disable MD031 -->
+1. Notify your hosting provider prior to your harvest attempt (EBSCO in our case) so that they can prepare the environment to allocate appropriate additional resources and advise you on the window in which you should start the harvest.

-1. Ensure that your OAI settings on the FOLIO tenant are what you want them to be for this particular harvest.
+2. Ensure that your OAI settings on the FOLIO tenant are what you want them to be for this particular harvest.
 For example, if you wish to include storage and inventory records (i.e. the records without a MARC source) then you will need to modify the "Record Source" field in the OAI Settings in FOLIO.

-2. Next you will need to clear out the contents of the `harvest_folio` directory before the next cron job will run.
+3. Next you will need to clear out the contents of the `harvest_folio` directory before the next cron job will run.
 Assuming you want to preserve the last harvest for the time being, you can simply move those directories somewhere else and rename them.
 Below is an example,